fishi0x01/fishi0x01.github.io/_posts/2019-01-12-Jenkins-As-Code-Part-2.md

 We can change a configuration by pushing the change to the shared library and running the pre-baked configuration and seeding pipeline in Jenkins.

-In the next part of this series we will have a look at managing slaves on demand in multiple cloud providers at the same time.
+In the [next part][next-part] of this series we will have a quick look at Jenkins JobDSL plugin for job interfaces as-code.

 [plugin-configuration-as-code]: https://plugins.jenkins.io/configuration-as-code
 [plugin-github-oauth]: https://plugins.jenkins.io/github-oauth